backslash112/backslash112.github.io/_posts/2018-07-08-start-a-remote-mysql-server-with-docker-quickly.markdown

 ---
 layout: post
-title:  "Start a Remote MySQL Server with Docker quickly"
+title:  "Remote MySQL Server with Docker"
-date:   2018-07-08
+date:  2018-07-08 09:09
-categories: base
+description: "MySQL is a freely available open-source relational database management system that uses SQL.
+Docker is an virtualization software that performs operating-system-level virtualization."
+img: docker-mysql.jpg
+tags: [docker, system, db]
 ---

 ### Take a quick glance at MySQL and Docker